D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 Version info:

+v5.10
+-

+v5.9
+- Powder Keg songs will now break invisibility.
+If Improved Invisible, will still keep the other effects.
+Previously you could just stand around invisible until enemies were dead, unless they could see through invisibility.
+- Moonlight Knight: Moonlight Vortex has a bigger beam visual and hits in a wider area (kind of).
+The actual beam itself is still a narrow line, but it does some stuff to approximate a wider area.
+- Bubb's Spell Menu note: Fixed display issues in Overlay mode with Ki Energy (Medic kit).
+It should now always display the correct amount of Ki Energy after using an ability.
+(This was just a display issue.
+The actual Ki Energy amount was always correct.)
+- Multiclass kits should no longer randomly regain all daily uses of abilities.
+This only happened rarely.
+It was a side effect of a workaround for a possible export/import issue (still implemented, but improved effects structure).
+- Warhound explosions and Powder Keg's fiery explosions now dispel effects of webs, grease, and entangle on allies in the area (even if they don't take damage).
+Also protected for 5 seconds (enough time to leave the area).
+A couple kit abilities may do something similar.
+- Other minor changes (sound effects, BAM images, text colors, etc.).

 v5.8
 - Updated French translation from JohnBob.
 - Fixed issue where poison cures were also removing the assassin Poison Weapon buff.
 - Medic: Dragonrot damage should no longer cause frozen death (or at least super low chance).
 Damage is now split between cold and acid, instead of all cold. (note: this ignores damage resistance, cold is used because I like the visual/sound)
 - Blood Minister: Lead Elixir now increments resists, instead of setting them.
 - Powder Keg: Fire resist now starts at 10% and scales with level up to 50%.
 - Compat update (Talents of Faerun): For IWDEE, all healing spells from this mod can now heal any of the new PC races added by ToF.
 Restrictions for other races may still apply (depends on spell).
-These restrictions should normally only apply to summons (classic IWD had more restricted summon types, like boneguard skeletons and salamanders).
+These restrictions should normally only apply to summons.
 - Changes to BAM images for item descriptions.
 Should look better with UI overhaul mods (ex.
 Infinity UI++).

 v5.7